sebastiansanhuezao/sebastiansanhuezao/README.md

     </a>
 </p>

-<p align="center" width="150px"> I am an undergraduate student in Civil Electrical Engineering and an aspiring Master's student in Data Science at the University of Chile, hoping to graduate in 2025🙏. </p>
+<p align="center" width="150px"> I am an undergraduate student in Civil Electrical Engineering at the University of Chile, hoping to graduate in 2025🙏. </p>

 ##  <img src="luffy.jpg" width="45px"> About me